-These days, demand for disinfectants and sanitizers has increased dramatically.
-You’ve probably noticed that there are hardly any products left on store shelves, and even though manufacturers are ramping up their production, supply is expected to remain short.
-The novel coronavirus, or SARS-CoV-2 which causes COVID-19, has many people scared and searching for products to keep them safe from what the World Health Organization has now officially classified as a pandemic.We have been asked a lot whether our cleaners can kill this virus.
+Since 2020, the demand for disinfectants and sanitizers has increased dramatically, and you might be a bit lost with all the different choices.
+Furthermore, we have been asked a lot whether cleaners can kill this virus.
 So we want to take this opportunity to clean up a couple of facts.
 A cleaner is not a disinfectant.
-Any cleaner, including ours, is not able to disinfect surfaces, but they are a vital part of the disinfection process.
+Any cleaners, including ours, aren’t able to disinfect surfaces, but they are a vital part of the disinfection process.

 - How Can I Disinfect My House Naturally?

-The best way to protect yourself against COVID-19 is still washing your hands regularly with running water and soap.
-Soap breaks down grease, so it is able to dissolve the coronavirus’ fat membrane and thereby render it inactive.
+The best way to protect yourself against COVID-19, the flu, germs and bacteria is to wash your hands regularly with running water and soap.
+Soap breaks down grease, so it can dissolve the coronavirus’ fat membrane and thereby render it inactive.

-Wash your hands regularly with running water and soap.
-Make sure to soak them completely and rub vigorously for at least 20 seconds to ensure the soap reaches all wrinkles and crevices and has time to break down the grease.
+So when washing your hands with water and soap: make sure to soak them completely and rub vigorously for at least 20 seconds to ensure the soap reaches all wrinkles and crevices and has time to break down the grease.
 Alcohol wipes and alcohol-based hand sanitizers are a great addition to washing your hands.

-In general, maintain a distance of at least 1m, or 3 feet, between yourself and anyone else, especially if they are sneezing or coughing.
-Avoid shaking hands.
+During flu season or any epidemy: avoid shaking hands.
 Also avoid touching your eyes, nose and mouth so that if you have touched and picked up the virus, it won’t be able to infect you.
-And once again: often wash your hands to remove any pathogens.

-If you haven’t been exposed to the SARS-CoV-2 virus, then it is very likely that neither has your home.
-The easiest way to keep your home safe is by making sure you don’t carry the virus into the house.
+The easiest way to keep your home safe is by making sure you don’t carry the virus, germs, and bacteria into the house.

-So after coming home, wash your hands immediately and thoroughly with running water and soap.
-Clean and disinfect any surfaces you might touch in between entering your home and washing your hands.
+So after coming home, make a habit of washing your hands immediately and thoroughly with running water and soap.
+Often clean and disinfect any surfaces you might touch.
 This includes your door knobs, light switches, tap handle and soap dispenser.

-Don’t forget the small, often overlooked things we touch everyday; mobile phone, keys and wallet..
-Be sure to wear gloves while cleaning and disinfecting, and throw away the gloves after use.
-Wash your hands immediately after the gloves are removed.
+Don’t forget the small, often overlooked things we touch every day; mobile phones, keys and wallets etc. Be sure to wear gloves while cleaning and disinfecting, and throw away the gloves after use.
+Wash your hands immediately after removing your gloves.

 You can protect yourself and your family by keeping pathogens away from your home by simply washing your hands regularly and cleaning and disinfecting only a few areas regularly.